 Search Results Results 1-10 of 216

-British American Tobacco Ltd v.
-Ministry of Health [Kenya] [February 17, 2017]
+British American Tobacco Kenya, PLC v.
+Ministry of Health [Kenya] [November 26, 2019]

-British American Tobacco appealed a 2016 court decision, which upheld nearly all elements of Kenya’s Tobacco Control Regulations.
-The appeals court ruled that the tobacco company’s appeal had no merit and affirmed the decision of the lower court.
+British American Tobacco Kenya filed a petition to the Kenya Supreme Court appealing a 2017 Court of Appeal decision upholding nearly all elements of Kenya’s Tobacco Control Regulations.
+The Supreme Court ruled that the tobacco company’s appeal had no merit, dismissed the petition in its entirety and affirmed the decision of the lower court.

 - a 2% annual contribution by the tobacco industry to help fund tobacco control education, research, and cessation;

-- graphic health warnings;
+- picture health warnings;

 - ingredient disclosure;

-- smoke-free environments in streets, walkways, and verandas adjacent to public places and in private vehicles where children are present;
+- smoke-free environments in streets, walkways, verandas adjacent to public places and in private vehicles where children are present;

 - disclosure of annual tobacco sales and other industry disclosures; and